 Designing for Seniors

-First, establish your moving day.
-Then break up what has to be done into segments and you’ll find it’s not as difficult as it seemed.
+First, establish your moving day, then plan it out.
+Senior retirement communities have known this for years: break up what has to be done into segments and you’ll find it’s not as difficult as it seemed.
 Here are some suggestions of when and how to schedule your tasks.

 8 weeks before moving day…